PostHog/posthog.com/contents/careers/designer.md

 We [launched a four week old minimum viable product in February](/handbook/company/story), and since then have been deployed in thousands of places around the world.

-We have are used to help indie game designers make it more fun to defend earth from an alien threat.
+Our platform is used to help indie game designers make it more fun to defend earth from an alien threat.
 We are used by mulitnational organizations running software that powers everything from banks to airlines.
 We are used by startups disrupting their own industries.

 We're a company like no other in our space.
 Our approach is bottoms up and that starts by being great for developers to install and use.